ieymn/bnm-fx-pipeline/README.md

 **Banking**
 - Which sector received the highest volume of approved loans last year?
-- What is the ratio of Islamic vs conventional banking assets?

 **Consumer protection**
 - How many new unauthorised companies were added to the alert list this year?